 As the members are aware the Company's shares are compulsorily tradable in electronicform.
-As on March 31 2017 98% of the Company's total paid up capital representing1385296740 shares are in dematerialized form.
+As on 31st March 2020 98.68% of the Company's total paid up capital representing1385296740 shares are in dematerialized form.

 TRANSFER TO INVESTOR EDUCATION AND PROTECTION FUND:

-In accordance with the provisions of the Section 124(6) of the Companies Act 2013 andRule 6(3)(a) of theInvestor Education and Protection Fund Authority (Accounting Audittransfer and Refund) Rules 2016 ('iepf Rules') the Company has transferred 247300equity shares of RS 2 each (0.02% of total number of shares) held by 2709 shareholders(0.24% of total shareholders) to IEPF.
-The said shares correspond to the dividendwhich has remained unclaimed for a period of seven consecutive years from the financial yea Rs2011-12.
-Subsequent to the transfer the concerned shareholders can claim the said sharesalong with the dividend(s) from IEPF inaccordance with the prescribed procedure and on submission of such documents asprescribed under the IEPF Rules.
+In accordance with the provisions of the Section 124(6) of the Companies Act 2013 andRule 6(3)(a) of the Investor education and protection Fund Authority (Accounting Audittransfer and Refund) Rules 2016 ('iepf Rules') the Company has transferred 247300equity shares of RS 2 each (0.02% of total number of shares) held by 2709 shareholders(0.24% of total shareholders) to IEPF.
+The said shares correspond to the dividend whichhad remained unclaimed for a period of seven consecutive years from the financial yea Rs2011-12.
+Subsequent to the transfer the concerned shareholders can claim the said sharesalong with the dividend(s) by making an application to IEPF Authority in accordance withthe procedure available on www.iepf.gov.in and on submission of such documents asprescribed under the IEPF Rules.